jaimederringer/human_behavior_genetics/README.md

 ## A Note on Pedagogy

+I view my role as instructor as serving three primary purposes: (1) expert content curation, (2) accountability, and (3) a good live show (class sessions).

 The course that follows these materials, as I teach it, is a 15-week advanced undergraduate/introductory graduate course focused on developing core competencies that allow for the critical evaluation of current and future knowledge.
 Because genetics - especially as related to complex behaviors and experiences - is a constantly developing field, and because you never know what you might need to learn about in the future, I focus skill development on accessing, reading, evaluating, and synthesizing the primary research literature.
 There are no exams in my course, and the major grade/product is a term paper on any topic of the students' choosing (along with an accompanying piece of public-oriented science communication).
 Even in a large lecture course, I am able to manage individual development of highly specialized/selected areas of expertise by following a heavily scaffolded process (developed over a decade of teaching and growing this class) that helps students learn to learn.

-I view my role as instructor as serving three primary purposes: (1) expert content curation, (2) accountability, and (3) a good live show (class sessions).

 Every instructor or textbook author necessarily makes decisions about what content to include, to focus on, to elevate or gloss over, and I am no different.
 There is no such thing as a neutral presentaion of any topic, much less one that has such profound and personal implications for individuals and society.
 For this reason, the material is not written as if by a neutral third party - I very intentionally present information from my first-person perspective, as both an expert in the field and as a whole human being.

 This course is designed differently than the typical human behavior genetics course.
 The focus is less on preparing STEM-focused students to be academic or industry researchers (although many of my students certainly go that way) and more on preparing a diverse range of undergrads and graduate students to be consumers, caregivers, and citizens in a world where genetics is increasingly marketed as a way to make critically important decisions, both personally and as a society.

 If you are looking for material that takes a more standard approach to an introduction to human behavior genetics, I recommend Scott Stoltenberg's [Foundations of Behavior Genetics](https://www.cambridge.org/highereducation/books/foundations-of-behavior-genetics/D56A9C68E53ED87EAD1E5529A88CC3D0#overview) textbook and/or Matt McGue's [Introduction to Behavioral Genetics](https://www.coursera.org/learn/behavioralgenetics) course on Coursera.
-During the first half of the course we will also be reading through Catherine Baker's (2004) Behavioral Genetics: An Introduction to How Genes and Environments Interact Through Development to Shape Differences in Mood, Personality, and Intelligence, a product of a project conducted by the American Association for the Advancement of Science (AAAS) and The Hastings Center, which is available as an [open access book](https://www.aaas.org/resources/behavioral-genetics/publications).

-## Grading
+## Course Structure

-Grades are assigned based on your final point total at the end of the semester.

-The total possible number of points in this course is 135.
-Points come from two sources: weekly participation activities, including lecture attendance and weekly assignments (up to 5 points per week x 15 weeks = up to 75 points), and course project assignments leading to a term paper (up to 60 points from 6 assignments).
-There are no exams.

-Points earned for weekly participation activities and larger course project assignments are scaled such that each point is expected to take about 1 to 1.5 hours of effort, including time to prepare (e.g. read, think) and complete (e.g. write, edit) the task.
-This is consistent with an expectation that a course takes about 3 times the number of credits in hours per week.
-As a 3-credit course (for undergrads), plan to spend an average of 9 hours per week working on this course, including attending lectures, weekly participation activities, and larger course project assignments.
+Points earned for weekly participation activities and larger course project assignments are scaled such that each point is expected to take about 1 hour of effort, including time to prepare (e.g. read, think) and complete (e.g. write, edit) the task.
+Consistent with an expectation that a course takes about 3 times the number of credits in hours per week, as a 3-credit course (for undergrads), plan to spend an average of 9 hours per week working on this course.

-You complete an activity, you earn a point.
-You attend lecture, you earn a point.
-You submit a course project assignment, you receive points as described on that assignment.
-Over the course of the semester, you collect your points.
-At the end of the semester, you exchange your points for a grade.

-There are no +s or -s, only letter grades.
+**Grades** are based on the total number of points earned by the end of the semester.
+Points come from weekly activities (up to five points per week for 15 weeks) and a course project (including six assignments leading up to a term paper, totaling up to 60 points).
+There are potentially 135 points to be earned throughout the semester.

 | Points | Letter Grade |
 | --- | ----------- |